Buyer's Guide - Trackball & Trackpad

 So what are these ‘tracking’ items, anyway?
 And what are they used for?
 A trackball is an upside-down mouse; the rotatable ball that normally rests underneath the mouse is brought to the top.
 This ball becomes the method of positioning the cursor and moving objects across the computer screen.
 As opposed to a mouse, which needs desktop room to work, a trackball stays in one place, and can even be part of a keyboard or built into a laptop computer.

-The Tech Store currently holds two different trackball products: the wired Logitech Trackman Marble and the Logitech Wireless Trackball M570.
+Two example trackballs are the wired Logitech Trackman Marble and the Logitech Wireless Trackball M570.

 The Logitech Trackman Marble, pictured left:

 - Houses the trackball in the center of the mouse, allowing for ease of use whether right- or left-handed.

 - Has four buttons that work as “back and forth” functions for efficient web surfing

 - Requires a USB plug-in; is a wired device so you must factor in the room necessary to have the cord space.